Bristol Mouse Control

 The UK is home to many types of rodent but as we scale down by species, we only have a small number of mouse species.

-Common species of mouse you might encounter as pests include the Wood Mouse, House Mouse, Yellow Necked Mouse and Field Mouse.
-For the sake of simplicity, these define the four UK species of mice noted as important pests.
+Common species of mouse you might encounter as pests include the Wood mouse (Apodemus sylvaticus), House Mouse (Mus musculus) and the Yellow Necked Mouse (Apodemus flavicollis).
+For the sake of simplicity, these define the three UK species of mouse noted as pests within properties.

-Mice are omnivores (basically eat anything), with a strong preference for cereal based food products.
-A varied diet is significant reason these rodents are so successful in so many different habitats.
+Mice are omnivores (they eat anything), with a strong preference for cereal-based food products.
+A varied diet is a significant reason these rodents are so successful in so many different habitats.

 Where Do Mice Come From?